 In the MTB problem, network models, particularly link models, play an important role and may affect performance significantly.
 There are two fundamental types of link models-the reliable-link model and the unreliable-link model.
 Packets transmitted over any reliable link are always delivered provided that there is no collision.
 On the contrary, packets transmitted from one end of an unreliable link reach the other end at a probability-an unreliable link sometimes delivers packets but sometimes does not.
-Since wireless links are inherently error-prone due to a number of dynamic factors such as noise, fading and interference, unreliable links are so
+Since wireless links are inherently error-prone due to a number of dynamic factors such as noise, fading and interference, unreliable links are so pervasive in ad hoc radio networks.

-Manuscript received (insert date of submission if desired).
-Please note that all acknowledgments should be placed at the end of the paper, before the bibliography. pervasive in ad hoc radio networks.
 Although studying the MTB problems for both the models, this paper focuses on providing reliable broadcasting over unreliable wireless links.

 Most of related work in the literature instead assumes the reliable-link model.
 Under the reliable-link model, the MTB problem is equivalent to the maximum leaf spanning tree (MLST) problem [4] and the minimum connected dominating set (MCDS) problem.
-Packets can be optimally broadcast along the constructed spanning tree or connected dominating set.
-Because the MLST and MCDS problems have been proven NP-hard [5], a number of approximation algorithms [6], [7], [8] and sub-optimal broadcast schemes [9], [10], [11], [12], [13] have been proposed.
+Packets can be optimally broadcast along the constructed spanning tree or connected dominating set (CDS).
+Because the MLST and MCDS problems have been proven NP-hard [5], a number of approximation algorithms [6], [7], [8] and suboptimal broadcast schemes [9], [10], [11], [12], [13] have been proposed.

 The MLST and MCDS problems have been extensively studied [6], [7], [8].
-There are some approximation algorithms which can guarantee a constant approximation ratio.
-One of the best approximation algorithms is the 3-approximation algorithm proposed by Lu in [6] for the MLST problem.
-And in [7], [8], a few distributed algorithms are developed for the minimum connected dominating set (MCDS) problem.
-For example, Wan's algorithm [7] is a 8-approximation algorithm.
+There are some approximation algorithms that can guarantee a constant approximation ratio.
+One of the best approximation algorithms is the threeapproximation algorithm proposed by Lu in [6] for the MLST problem.
+And in [7], [8], a few distributed algorithms are developed for the MCDS problem.
+For example, Wan's algorithm [7] is an 8-approximation algorithm.

-Among the sub-optimal broadcast schemes, Wu and Li proposed a connected dominating set based broadcast scheme [9] in which a node belongs to the connected dominating set if it has two neighbor nodes unconnected.
-Only nodes in the connected dominating set need to rebroadcast the broadcast messages.
-In this scheme, each node requires of knowing 2-hop neighbor information to determine whether or not it belongs to the connected dominating set.
+Among the suboptimal broadcast schemes, Wu and Li [9] proposed a CDS-based broadcast scheme in which a node belongs to the CDS if it has two neighbor nodes unconnected.
+Only nodes in the CDS need to rebroadcast the broadcast messages.
+In this scheme, each node requires knowing two-hop neighbor information to determine whether it belongs to the CDS.

-Bako et al. in [10] use 2-hop neighbor information to know the number of potential forwarders, which in turn determines the forwarding probability.
-Both [9] and [10] require 2-hop neighbor information and thus induce high overhead especially in highly dynamic networks, as claimed in [13].
+Bako et al. [10] use two-hop neighbor information to know the number of potential forwarders, which in turn determines the forwarding probability.
+Both [9] and [10] require two-hop neighbor information and thus induce high overhead especially in highly dynamic networks, as claimed in [13].

-• The authors are with the Department of Computer Science, National Tsing Hua University, Hsinchu, Taiwan, R.O.C.
+[•] The authors are with the Department of Computer Science, National Tsing Hua University, Hsinchu, Taiwan, R.O.C.